ChrisWag91/Inkscape-Lasertools-Plugin/README.md

 ************************************************************************************
 **step by step instructions:**

+If you work from a picture (.png, .jpeg ...):

 1. import picture to Inkscape
 2. set the size of the page to the size you want your engraving to be [under File/Document Properties/Page]
 3. **IMPORTANT:** set *Display Units* and *Units* to *mm* and set *Scale x* to 1 [under File/Document Properties/Page]